osohq/oso/docs/content/python/guides/roles/sqlalchemy_roles_legacy.md

 This guide covers our old implementation of roles.
 It is still available as `roles_old` but will be removed in a future update.

-We have released a new version of our roles library for SQLAlchemy.
+We have released a new version of our roles feature for SQLAlchemy.

 [Check it out here!](/guides/roles/sqlalchemy)